 According to \cite[Corollary~2.7~(iii)]{HiSt22} we have $g_1 \leq 1$ and $g_n = \ov g = 0$ for $n\geq 2$.
 If $g_1=0$, then $F_1|K$ will be a quadratic subfield of genus zero of $F|K$, hence $F|K$ will be hyperelliptic.
 Therefore, as in this paper we are interested in non-hyperelliptic function fields, we assume throughout that the Frobenius pullback $F_1|K$ has genus $g_1=1$, i.e., $F_1|K$ is a quasi-elliptic function field (see \cite[Section~2]{HiSt23}).

-In view of Rosenlicht's genus drop formula (see \cite[Formula~2.3]{HiSt22}) and \cite[Proposition~2.4]{HiSt22}, the assumption $g_1=1$ means that there exists a unique singular prime $\pp$ in $F|K$, whose restrictions $\pp_n$ to the Frobenius pullbacks $F_n|K=F^{p^n} K|K$ ($n\geq0$) have geometric singularity degrees $\de(\pp) = 3$, $\de(\pp_1)=1$ and $\de(\pp_n)=0$ for $n\geq2$.
+In view of \cite[Proposition~2.4]{HiSt22} and Rosenlicht's genus drop formula \cite[Formula~2.3]{HiSt22}, the assumption $g_1=1$ means that there exists a unique singular prime $\pp$ in $F|K$, whose restrictions $\pp_n$ to the Frobenius pullbacks $F_n|K$ have geometric singularity degrees $\de(\pp) = 3$, $\de(\pp_1)=1$ and $\de(\pp_n)=0$ for $n\geq2$.
 In particular $\pp_1$ is the only singular prime of the quasi-elliptic Frobenius pullback $F_1|K$.

 Moreover, by \cite[Corollary~2.19]{HiSt22} the singular prime $\pp$ is non-decomposed, i.e., there is a unique prime in $\ov K F|\ov K$ that lies over $\pp$, and so by \cite[Theorem~2.24]{HiSt22} the restricted prime $\pp_n$ is rational for $n\geq3$.
 In particular, for each $n \geq 3$ the genus zero function field $F_n|K$ is rational.

-In this section we study the function fields $F|K$ that satisfy the above properties plus the additional condition that the divisor $\pp$ is non-canonical.
-Function fields not meeting the last condition were classified in \cite{HiSt23}.
-As in \cite{HiSt23}, we divide the discussion into two major parts, treating first the case where the non-singular prime $\pp_2$ is rational.
+In this section we study the function fields $F|K$ that satisfy the above properties plus the additional condition that the divisor $\pp$ is not canonical.
+The case where the divisor $\pp$ is canonical was analyzed in \cite[Section~3]{HiSt23}.
+We divide the discussion into two major parts, treating first the case where the non-singular restricted prime $\pp_2$ is rational.

 \begin{thm} A one-dimensional separable function field $F|K$ of characteristic $p=2$ and genus $g = 3$ is geometrically rational and admits a prime $\pp$ such that $\de(\pp) = 3$, $\de(\pp_1) = 1$, $\pp_2$ is rational, and such that $\pp$ is not a canonical divisor, if and only if $F=K(x,z,y)$ is generated by three functions $x$, $z$, and $y$ that can be put into the following normal form